ZuzanaElt/Team-profile-generator/README.md

 -----

 ## DESCRIPTION
-Using node.js we can display team members together with their basic information.
+Using node.js we can display team members together with their basic information such as name, role, email address etc.

 ## Table of Contents